Effective as of: 09.01.2021

-- Perform the role of e- mail administrator adding new users and deleting those terminated their contracts.
+- Perform the role of e-mail platform administrator adding new users and deleting those terminated their contracts.

 - Performs housekeeping of the AUA users databases.

-- Perform timely backups of the AUA network servers.
+- Perform timely backups of the AUA servers.

-- Develop disaster recovery procedures for the AUA network servers.
+- Develop disaster recovery procedures for the AUA servers.

 - Publishing guidelines to create passwords.

-AUA Computer Labs Security Officers are lab supervisor and proctors.
-They are responsible for installation of security patches and virus definition updates on all lab computers.
+Computer Labs Security Officers are Lab Assistant and proctors.
+They are responsible for installation of Windows updates and other required software on all labs computers.
 They are custodians of the lab workstations administrative passwords and are responsible for keeping them confidential.
 They are also responsible for physical security of lab equipment.
 Lab Security Officer can't leave his working place without a short -term transfer of the lab supervision to a devoted person.

 - Security of departmental databases,

-- Granting access rights to the departmental server information,
+- Granting access rights to the departmental server data,

-Workstation Security Officers are Computer Services software engineers.
+Workstation Security Officers are the ICTS Department IT Specialists.
 They are responsible for checking workstations software for viruses, antivirus program and other application program installation.

 AUA Users include faculty, staff, students, and other customers who are authorized to use the information technology assets and have an access to the AUA network and Internet.
-AUA users are responsible for timely updates of virus definitions and installation of security patches according to Computer Services announcements.
+AUA users are responsible for timely updates of Windows updates.

 The AUA has established controls over physical access to critical or sensitive hardware and the physical environment of that hardware for AUA.
-In addition to following the AUA guidelines, Computer Services has established more stringent controls over access to servers and enterprise network environment.
+In addition to following the AUA guidelines, the ICTS Department has established more stringent controls over access to servers and enterprise network environment.
 Physical access to network servers may result in access to data on those systems.

-AUA system and network administrators must work in cooperation with the AUA's staff in the Security Department to implement physical access and environmental control measures to protect the AUA's computing infrastructure.
-These security measures, which cover routers, gateways, bridges, all types of servers, desktop and laptop computers, and other mobile technology, should be commensurate with the value placed on the assets by the Department.
+AUA Network manager and System administrators must work in cooperation with the AUA Security Service to implement physical access and environmental control measures to protect the AUA's computing infrastructure.
+These security measures, which cover routers, switches, wireless equipment, all types of servers, desktop and laptop computers, and other mobile technology, should be commensurate with the value placed on the assets by the Department.
 Security measures should not adversely affect productivity and should be appropriate for the facility where the equipment is located.

 All reasonable efforts should be made to ensure the safety and security of the hardware that comprises the AUA Network.